10 Early Warning Signs of Type 2 Diabetes: Symptoms, Risk Factors and Prevention

 What Are the Early Warning Signs of Type 2 Diabetes?

-Early signs include frequent urination, excessive thirst, fatigue, blurred vision, slow wound healing, and tingling in hands or feet.
+Early signs include frequent urination, excessive thirst, blurred vision, slow wound healing, and tingling in hands or feet.

 Global Diabetes Statistics